-Maybe you’ve customized an overlay to be just the way you want it—perfect size, killer colors, just-right degree of rotation—and you think to yourself, “Wow!
-I need to cover my entire canvas in these overlays!”
-Well, we have a few ways that you can just do that, lightening-fast.
-If you decide that maybe you’ve made a few too many copies of your awesome overlay (or text, or whatever other design element you want) you can delete it with the tap of one key.
+Maybe you’ve customized a graphic to be just the way you want it—perfect size, killer colors, just-right degree of rotation—and you think to yourself, “Wow!
+I need to cover my entire canvas in these graphics!”
+Well, we have a few ways that you can just do that, lightning-fast.
+If you decide that maybe you’ve made a few too many copies of your awesome graphic (or text, or whatever other design element you want) you can delete it with the tap of one key.

-- Copy selection: Use command (or control for windows) and C to copy overlays, text, etc.
+Copy selection: Use command (or control for windows) and C to copy graphics, text, etc.